On the Appearance tab for a raster layer, essential raster functionality allows you to adjust the display and appearance of your imagery.

 You also have the option to create custom band combinations.
 To do this, select Custom and load the bands you want into each color.
 When you click Add, you can select them from the drop-down menu.

 The Masking button allows you to choose a feature class in the Contents pane to mask out the selected raster.
 This is helpful if you already have a feature class of the area that needs to be masked out.

 When displaying imagery that was collected off-nadir from vertical, buildings and other ground features appear to lean at a variety of disorienting angles, making oblique imagery hard to interpret.
-It can be easier to analyze imagery if building lean is oriented upward towards the top of the display.
-When your imagery has the necessary image orientation metadata—usually found in RPC or aerial imagery orientation files—ArcGIS Pro will use that information to rotate the imagery so buildings are pointed toward the top of the image using Up.
+It can be easier to analyze imagery if building lean is oriented upward toward the top of the display.
+When your imagery has the necessary image orientation metadata—usually found in RPC or aerial imagery orientation files—ArcGIS Pro uses that information to rotate the imagery so buildings are pointed toward the top of the image using Up.
 To revert to the map view, use the North button.